-- 16. The child and his/her parents should be kept informed of the progress of case transfer. - 17.
-A letter acknowledging the receipt of the transfer summary and informing the referring Local Authority of the decision as to whether the case will be allocated should be sent within 5 working days of receipt. - 18.
-The receiving Local Authority has responsibility, on receipt of the referral, to ensure a Child in Need (CiN) meeting is convened as soon after the first assessment review point (15 working days) as possible.
-This is in line with North West Social Work Planning and Assessment Model. - 19.
-Until the first CiN Meeting the child will remain subject to a CiN Plan in the referring Local Authority area and the key/lead worker in the referring Local Authority area should negotiate monitoring arrangements with the duty team in the receiving area so that the plan for the child continues to be overseen until the receiving Local Authority confirms its decision on case management and/or that a revised plan is in place.
-Transfers of cases should never stop the referring Local Authority continuing with appropriate planning for children.
+- 17. The child/ren and their parents should be kept informed of the progress of the case transfer. - 18.
+A letter acknowledging the receipt of the transfer summary and informing the referring local authority of the decision as to whether the case will be allocated should be sent within 5 working days of receipt. - 19.
+The receiving local authority has the responsibility, on receipt of the referral, to ensure a Child in Need (CiN) meeting is convened as soon as possible, after the first assessment review point (15 working days).
+This is in line with North West Social Work Planning and Assessment Model. - 20.
+Until the first CiN Meeting, the child will remain subject of a CiN Plan in the referring local authority and the key/lead worker in the referring local authority area should negotiate monitoring arrangements with the duty team in the receiving area.
+This ensures that the plan for the child continues to be overseen until the receiving local authority confirms its decision on case management and/or that a revised plan is in place.
+Transfers of cases should never stop the referring local authority from continuing with appropriate planning for children.